webspam/hdtSMP64/README.md

 + Skeletons should remain active as long as they are in the same cell as (and close enough to) the player character.
 Resolves an issue where entering the Ancestor Glade often incorrectly marked skeletons as inactive and disabled physics.
-+ Added "smp list" console command to list tracked NPCs without so much detail - useful for checking which NPCs are active in crowded areas.
++ Added `smp list` console command to list tracked NPCs without so much detail - useful for checking which NPCs are active in crowded areas.
 NPCs are now sorted according to active status, with active ones last.
 + New mechanism for remapping mesh names in the defaultBBPs.xml file, allowing much more concise ways of defining complex collision objects for lots of armors at once.